Around the world, families celebrate Father’s Day to honour dads, grandfathers, and other paternal figures. But where did the holiday come from?

 But what Father’s Day gifts did people give their dads in the early 20th century?
 Well, in the 1910s and 1920s when the occasion was just taking off, neckties were the number one choice!
 Ties were so popular, in fact, that manufacturers would have to produce extra to keep up with demand.
 Children would present their fathers with greetings cards, too.

 Father’s day celebrations today

-Some countries haven’t followed America’s lead, and continue to celebrate Father’s day in their own way.
-Italy and Spain have kept the date closest to the date enshrined in the Middle Ages: Festa del Papà and Día del Padre are celebrated on March 19th.
-Brazil marks this special day on the second Sunday in August, and Australia and New Zealand have their own version, celebrating their fathers on the first Sunday in September.
+Meanwhile, Brazil marks this special day on the second Sunday in August.
+Australia and New Zealand have their own version, celebrating their fathers on the first Sunday in September.

-No matter how seriously you take Father’s day, giving a small token of your affection can really go a long way.
-Carefully considering what his likes and dislikes are shows that you’ve put some thought and effort behind your gesture.
+No matter how seriously you take Father’s Day, giving a small token of your affection can really go a long way.
+Carefully considering what his likes and dislikes are shows that you’ve put some thought and care behind your gesture.